 The client may incur pre-construction costs such as legal services from lawyers to review any potential conflicts of interest.
 The project team also goes through the design parameters and project requirements coming up with clear and concise objectives for all the parties.

 The site conditions also have a magnitude impact on the project, and they are carefully evaluated.

 After site evaluation, the project team comes up with a realistic cost estimate to test the project viability.
 The project cost estimate considers labor, schedule, site conditions, materials, and regulatory requirements.
 They also think of other comparable projects and the costs incurred.
 The contractor here is looking to get the project close to feasible budgetary constraints.

 After the cost estimation process, the parties enter into a legally binding agreement that allows the contractor to put up the facility on behalf of the owner.
 The contractor considers the owner's design program and other specifications that determine the project construction costs.

 The procurement stage is where the project team obtains the equipment, labor, and materials necessary.
 The complexity of this stage depends on project size, expected commencement date, and availability of resources.
 The general contractor awards minor contracts to the subcontractors at this stage.
 The process may start with new construction takeoffs from the construction drawings.
 The subcontractors then obtain labor, materials, and scope of work from the takeoffs.

 This stage allows savings in the project.
 This increases the commercial construction profit margin for the contractor.
 A contractor with a good and reliable network of suppliers or one working on several projects at the time may save a lot based on the economics of scale.
 The client may also benefit from these savings depending on the contract type.

-The construction phase is when the shovel hits the ground, and the empty field is transformed into a skyscraper.
+The construction phase is when the shovel hits the ground, transforming the empty field into a skyscraper.
 The planning pays off here.
 It is essential to have a pre-construction meeting to ensure everyone is on the same page.
 The pre-construction meeting should address: